Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 Tuesday, August 23

-9:00-9:15, Opening Remarks (livestream)
+9:00-9:15, Opening Remarks (Room C1)

 Serge Allegrezza: Director General, STATEC

-Kevin Fox: IARIW President
+Kevin Fox: IARIW President and University of New South Wales, Australia

-9:15-11:00, Opening Plenary Session: Trust, Well-being, and Productivity (live stream)
+9:15-11:00, Opening Plenary Session: Trust, Well-being, and Productivity (Room C1)

-Chair: Tim Smeeding (University of Wisconsin-Madison)
+Chair: Tim Smeeding (University of Wisconsin-Madison, United States)

 2- Life Satisfaction and Noncognitive Skills: Effects on the Likelihood of Unemployment

-Kelsey J. O’Connor (STATEC)- Abstract
+Kelsey J. O’Connor (STATEC, Luxembourg)- Abstract

 3- Productivity Gains from Job Satisfaction in Europe